Coralie Simmons

+Simmons was born in Hemet, California on March 1, 1977 to her father and Debbie Simmons, her future soccer coach.
 At Hemet High School, Simmons was girls' water polo team captain and Outstanding Defensive Player for her senior year in 1994.
-She also lettered four years in varsity swimming, received four-time team MVP and two-time league champions.
+In addition to her outstanding play in Water Polo, she lettered four years in varsity swimming, where she was a four-time team MVP and two-time league champion.
 In 1995, Simmons set a California Interscholastic Federation (CIF) record in 100 breaststroke and 100 freestyle, and was recognized as CIF Outstanding Female Swimmer.
-Coralie Simmons played three years in soccer under coach and mother Debbie Simmons.
+She played three years of soccer with her mother as coach.

+2000 Sydney Olympic Silver

+Simmons helped the U.S. National Team qualify for the Olympic Games in the World Women's Olympic Qualification Tournament in Italy, scoring a team-leading eight goals.
+At the 2000 Olympic Women's Water Polo Team competition, where she was led by Olympic coaches Guy Baker and Adam Krikorian, she had a tie for top scorer with nine goals in Olympic play.